-Five ambulance branches will also receive solar panels as part of this program.
+Five ambulance branches also received solar panels as part of this program.

-The Regional Health Solar Fund program aims to deliver the following benefits:
+The Regional Health Solar Fund program aimed to deliver the following benefits:

 Improving health by reducing carbon

 We recognise that Victorians’ health and wellbeing is directly linked to the health of the environment.
-Installing solar panels will help cut carbon emissions and contribute to a healthier environment for all Victorians.
-Once completed, the Regional Health Solar Fund program is forecast to reduce annual carbon emissions by more than 13,000 tonnes.
-This helps minimise the environmental impact of Victoria’s health care system.
+Installing solar panels helps cut carbon emissions and contributes to a healthier environment for all Victorians.
+The Regional Health Solar Fund program reduced annual carbon emissions by around 13,000 tonnes.
+This helped to minimise the environmental impact of Victoria’s health care system.

 Lower energy bills

-The Regional Health Solar Fund program is estimated to reduce annual total electricity expenditure for participating health services by around $2.7 million once all the arrays are installed and the loans repaid.
+The Regional Health Solar Fund program was estimated to reduce annual total electricity expenditure for participating health services by around $2.7 million once all the arrays were installed and the loans repaid.

-The program will install around 8.8 MWp of solar PV arrays and generate more than 11 GWh of renewable energy per year.
+The program installed around 8.8 MWp of solar PV arrays and generated more than 11 GWh of renewable energy per year.
 This equates to two per cent of statewide hospital electricity consumption and up to 30 per cent of the electricity required by some regional hospitals.

 Partnerships and collaboration for better sustainability

 Following a successful pilot in Gippsland in 2017, the Regional Health Solar Fund program adopted an innovative ‘cluster’ sourcing approach for the design, supply and installation of solar PV arrays.